 When PCRE\UTF8 is set, the validity of the pattern as a UTF-8 string is automatically checked.
+There is a discussion about the validity of UTF-8 strings in the main pcre page.
 If an invalid UTF-8 sequence of bytes is found, pcre\compile() returns an error.
 If you already know that your pattern is valid, and you want to skip this check for performance reasons, you can set the PCRE\NO\UTF8\CHECK option.
 When it is set, the effect of passing an invalid UTF-8 string as a pattern is undefined.
 It may cause your program to crash.
 Note that this option can also be passed to pcre\exec() and pcre\dfa\exec(), to suppress the UTF-8 validity checking of subject strings.